 Jill Segger is a freelance writer who contributes to the Church Times, The Catholic Herald, Tribune, and The Friend, among other publications.
 She is an active member of the Religious Society of Friends (Quakers), a local councillor and activist on political and labour movement issues, and has a particular interest in how spirituality influences our social choices.
 Jill joined Ekklesia in March 2009 as a copy editor and general editorial adviser.
 She became an associate director in 2010 and contributes regularly to our news briefing service.
 Jill is also a musician and composer.
 For more on her writing and editing services, see: http://www.journalistdirectory.com/journalist/TQig/Jill-Segger .
 You can follow Jill on Twitter at: http://www.twitter.com/quakerpen

 Jake Cunliffe is a former recruitment consultant, with a particular concerns for the role of ethics in professional vocations.
 He also works on a voluntary basis for the Turing Trust, a charity that funds educational development in rural Ghana.
 Jake holds an honours degree in history from the University of Newcastle.
 His dissertation looked at the religious and political assimilation of the St Thomas Christians of India into the Portuguese empire.
-He will shortly undertake an MSc in World Christianity at the University of Edinburgh.
+He will has recently completed an MSc in World Christianity at the University of Edinburgh.
 His research interests include the role of Christianity in politics in the UK and sub-Saharan Africa, ecumenism, New Testament theology and the early church in a contemporary context.

 Lizzie Clifford has worked with Ekklesia, alongside tutoring in English and RE and working freelance for an academic publishing company.
 She has a first class undergraduate degree in English and a postgraduate degree in Theology from the University of Cambridge.
 Her research interests include theolinguistics and the relationship between theology and the arts.
 Over the past two years she has been taking forward Ekklesia's work in the area of religious broadcasting.